Skip to Content Skip to Content

 Cumming Motorcycle Accident Attorney

-Fighting For Motorcycle Accident Victims in Georgia
+Fighting For Motorcycle Accident Victims in Cumming

-Motorcyclists face additional dangers on the road and are at higher risk of experiencing serious injuries in an accident than drivers and passengers of other vehicles are.
+Motorcyclists face additional dangers on the road and are at higher risk of experiencing serious personal injuries in an accident than drivers and passengers of other vehicles are.
 Even when motorcyclists are experienced and practicing safe riding techniques, this can’t prevent other drivers from behaving recklessly and causing accidents.

 According to the Insurance Information Institute, motorcyclists are 29 times more likely to sustain fatal injuries than car passengers after an accident.
 Motorcyclists don’t have seatbelts that can strap them into their motorcycles, nor do they have airbags that can limit damage and injuries.